 Once the patient has been sedated, two small incisions are made.
 Incision at the site of entry is usually given at the bottom of the neck and the one at the site if exit is given on the chest.
 Next, a tunnel is made between both the ends and a catheter is pulled through the tunnel, such that it opens in a large vein just above the heart.

-Hickman catheter insertion- hickman catheter is inserted through subclavian or jugular vein.
+Hickman catheter/Line placement- hickman catheter is inserted through subclavian or jugular vein.
 Once an incision is made, a guidewire is inserted through the needle that advances along the length of the vein.
 Hickman’s catheter is inserted from the exit site towards the entry site.

-Permcath insertion- An incision is made, guide wire is introduced, through which the catheter is threaded under the skin.
-A permcath has a cuff that is also placed under the skin, to keep the catheter stable.
+Permcath/permacath placemnt- An incision is made, guide wire is introduced, through which the catheter is threaded under the skin.
+A permcath/permacath has a cuff that is also placed under the skin, to keep the catheter stable.

-Trifusion insertion- This catheter is inserted percutaneously and is then tunneled under the skin towards the exit site.
+Trifusion placement- This catheter is inserted percutaneously and is then tunneled under the skin towards the exit site.
 This catheter also has a cuff, which keeps it in a stable position.

 This temporary catheter is typically inserted into the internal jugular vein.
 The patient lies flat and is asked to keep the arm still.
 The only difference between the tunneled and non-tunneld catheter placement is that after induction of anesthesia, a non-tunneled catheter is inserted directly into the vein through skin without tunneling.

 ICU placed central lines- Like all the other central venous catheters, ICU central lines also make use of the seldinger technique.
 Once the landmarks are located, anesthesia applied and catheterization is done using the seldinger technique.

 A Quinton is inserted in one of the neck veins such that the tip advances through the length of the vein and the tip advancing towards the Superior vena cava.
 Once laced correctly, the catheter is secured with stitches in position.